lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 - Algorithm strength uncertainty: During the transition period, some post-quantum signature and encryption algorithms will not be fully trusted, while also the trust in legacy public key algorithms will start to erode.
 A relying party may learn some time after deployment that a public key algorithm has become untrustworthy, but in the interim, they may not know which algorithm an adversary has compromised.
 - Ease-of-migration: During the transition period, systems will require mechanisms that allow for staged migrations from fully classical to fully post-quantum-aware cryptography.

 This document defines a specific instantiation of the PQ/T Hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single key encapsulation mechanism (KEM) key and ciphertext such that they can be treated as a single atomic algorithm at the protocol level.
 Composite algorithms address algorithm strength uncertainty because the composite algorithm remains strong so long as one of its components remains strong.
-Concrete instantiations of composite KEM algorithms are provided based on ML-KEM, RSA-OAEP and ECDH.
+Concrete instantiations of composite ML-KEM algorithms are provided based on ML-KEM, RSA-OAEP and ECDH.
 Backwards compatibility is not directly covered in this document, but is the subject of {{sec-backwards-compat}}.

 Composite ML-KEM is intended for general applicability anywhere that key establishment or enveloped content encryption is used within PKIX or CMS structures.